 Max Weber fellowships are designed for junior post-docs who would like to pursue an academic career, concentrate on their own research and enhance their academic practice in a multidisciplinary environment.
 Max Weber Fellowships are for 1 or 2 years and are open to candidates who have received a doctorate in the social sciences (economics, law, political science, sociology, history and related fields) within the last 5 years.

-Through its Jean Monnet Fellowship Programme the Robert Schuman Centre for Advanced Studies offers fellowships to post-docs in an early stage of their academic career.
+The Robert Schuman Centre for Advanced Studies (RSCAS) offers Jean Monnet Fellowships to scholars who have obtained their doctorate at least 5 years before the start of the fellowship.
 During their stay at the RSCAS, fellows work on a research topic that fits well in the overall research profile of the RSCAS and participate in the academic life of the Centre and of the EUI.
-Jean Monnet Fellowships have a duration of 1 or 2 years and are open to candidates who have received a doctorate within the last 7 years.
+Jean Monnet Fellowships have a duration of 1 year, renewable once.

 Fernand Braudel Senior Fellowships provide a framework for established academics with an international reputation to pursue their research at the EUI.
 Fellowships last for up to ten months in one of the EUI's four Departments which in turn invite fellows to participate in departmental activities (seminars, workshops, colloquia, etc.).

 The EUI (the Departments and the Robert Schuman Centre for Advanced Studies) acts as a host institution for Marie Sklodowska-Curie Individual Fellowships (IF) which are awarded by the European Commission.

 The Canon Foundation and the EUI jointly award oneCanon Foundation Fellowship each year for post-doctoral research at the EUI.
 The fellowship is open to candidates of Japanese nationality or permanent residents of Japan.

 Hellenic Ministry of Education and Religious Affairs Max Weber Postdoctoral Fellowship